-The imminent launch of legal sports betting brings the world’s top sportsbook brands to the Michigan market.
-Multi-billion-dollar companies like DraftKings, FanDuel, and William Hill will all compete for a piece of what will likely become a flourishing mobile sports betting market.
+The launch of legal sports betting brings the world’s top sportsbook brands to the Virginia market.
+Multi-billion-dollar companies like DraftKings, FanDuel, and BetMGM will all compete for a piece of what will likely become a flourishing mobile sports betting market.

-Other brands likely to operate in Virginia include BetRivers, BetMGM, PointsBet, FOX Bet, and several others.
+Other brands likely to operate in Virginia include William Hill, PointsBet, FOX Bet, and several others.
 All of these companies operate in multiple states and in some cases overseas.

 As such, these legal sports betting brands conduct business as some of the most trusted companies in the legal gambling industry.
 Brands like DraftKings and FanDuel function with a keen interest in upholding their reputations as the world’s most trusted sports betting brands.